microprediction/timemachines/README.md

      -1, -1, -1, ... -1 1000 1000 1000 1000 1000 ...

 because it wants to allow the skaters to receive some history before they are evaluated.
-On the other hand, waiting for Facebook prophet to fit itself 500 times is a bit like waiting for the second coming of Christ.
+Often you just wan the skater to shove that in a buffer and not compute anything, if that is its style, becaue waiting for Facebook prophet to fit itself 500 times is a bit like waiting for the second coming of Christ.

 ## Cite